lawalter/r-shiny-electron-app/README.md

     - First, check the version of R on your machine.
 In the R console, run ```version```
     - Edit get-r-win.sh, replacing version numbers in the link ```https://cloud.r-project.org/bin/windows/base/R-3.6.2-win.exe``` with the version you are running.
         - <b>Important:</b> The R version used to make the shiny app and the version installed locally must match.
     - Open the Cygwin terminal.
-Change your directory by typing ```cd``` and dragging the app folder to the terminal window to paste the file path.
-Your path will look something like ```/cygdrive/c/Users/Abby/Desktop/git/r-shiny-electron-app/appNameHere```
+Change your directory by typing ```cd``` with a following space, then drag the app folder to the terminal window to paste the file path.
+Your path will look something like ```cd /cygdrive/c/Users/Abby/Desktop/git/r-shiny-electron-app/appNameHere```
     - In Cygwin, run ```sh ./get-r-win.sh```
+        - If you got an error running this script, you wil likely need to convert the get-r-win.sh file to UNIX format
+        - Download Notepad++ if you don't already have it
+        - Open get-r-win.sh in Notepad++
+        - Go to Edit -> EOL Conversion -> Unix (LF)
+        - Save the script
+        - In Cygwin, re-run ```sh ./get-r-win.sh```
 13. Switch to the RStudio terminal.
 Get packages for R that are used in the shiny app by running ```Rscript add-cran-binary-pkgs.R```
 14. Add additional dependencies to package.json.
 Replace the dependencies listed at the end of the script with the following.
 Take care not to paste over the final ending bracket ```}``` of the .json file.
 ```